CAEGI 0003 November Ads 2022x250

 (File Photo by Kevin Mathewson, Kenosha County Eye)

 A law firm based in Kenosha and Racine abruptly closed its doors last Friday, October 13, 2023, shy of three years since its opening.
 Criminal defendants, family court litigants, employers of the firm, and others, are speaking out about what many are calling negligent behavior from the firm’s owner.
-Paton Law Office, S.C. is owned by its namesake, attorney David D. Patton.
+Patton Law Office, S.C. is owned by its namesake, attorney David D. Patton.

 Paid Advertisement